Using a nutrition intervention to improve cognitive symptoms in MS

 Cognitive dysfunction is common in people with MS and can impact significantly on everyday functioning and quality of life.
 Recent studies have also found changes in the gut bacteria (called the gut microbiome) of people with MS. Importantly, gut bacteria are linked with inflammatory processes, the brain’s kynurenine pathway (a key regulator of the immune response) and resultant brain cell death.
 It is therefore probable that an imbalance in gut bacteria may underly the changes in cognition that occur in MS.

-This research will investigate the effects of consuming probiotics on cognitive symptoms, inflammatory markers along the kynurenine pathway and on gut bacteria in people with MS. It will also examine the extent to which inflammatory markers along the kynurenine pathway are associated with cognitive dysfunction and cognitive changes over time.
+This research investigated the effects of consuming probiotics on cognitive symptoms, inflammatory markers (signs of inflammation) along the kynurenine pathway and on gut bacteria in people with MS. It also examined the extent to which inflammatory markers along the kynurenine pathway are associated with cognitive dysfunction and cognitive changes over time.

 The research outcomes are likely to lead to improved clinical care, patient health and quality of life, as well as reduced economic and health burden.
 The research outcomes will also direct future research examining the gut-brain connection.